josehoras/Self-Driving-Car-Nanodegree-Capstone/README.md

 Furthermore, the waypoints queue was reduced from 200 to 20, which also proved to speed up the simulator considerably before implementing this workaround.

+However, this method only allowed us to get rid of the latency in a native Linux installation.
+On a Virtual Machine under Windows and on the Ucacity Web Workspace, the latency got better, maybe with increased values of skipped frames, but still showed after some time.

 ## 3. ROS System Architecture

 The ROS system can be divided in three main subsystems: